 I. System Selection and Customization

 Choosing the right LIS is a strategic decision that impacts every aspect of laboratory operations.
-It’s essential to select a system that aligns with the lab’s specific needs and workflow.
+It’s essential to select a system that aligns with the lab’s specific needs and workflow when evaluating reliable specimen management software for long-term efficiency and compliance.
 Factors to consider during selecting the right LIS are:

-• Evaluate LIS options based on usability, scalability, compliance features, and integration capabilities.
+- Evaluate LIS options based on usability, scalability, compliance features, and integration capabilities to ensure smooth lab specimen management.

-• Modern cloud-based LIS adapts to changing needs and future growth, maximizing long-term value and efficiency in specimen handling and processing.
+- Modern cloud-based LIS adapts to changing needs and future growth, maximizing long-term value and improving efficiency in specimen handling and processing.

 II.
 Data Migration and Validation